Skip to content

 Characteristics of Recessive Phenotypes

-• Gene A is affiliated with the 'artsy' phenotype.
-A fruit fly that is homozygous recessive for Gene A has wings that are colorful and distinctive patterns.
+• Gene X is connected with the 'xanthic' phenotype.
+A fruit fly that is homozygous recessive for Gene X has a fluorescent bright yellow coloring.

-• Gene K is analogous to the 'kidney' phenotype.
-A fruit fly that is homozygous recessive for Gene K has a body shape that is curved, similar to a kidney bean.
+• Gene Y is connected with the 'yucky' phenotype.
+A fruit fly that is homozygous recessive for Gene Y gives off an unpleasant odor and has a generally unappealing look.

 Phenotype Genotypes Progeny